Best Practices for Monitoring Kubernetes with Grafana

 • Correlating unhealthy pod states and throttled pods.
 This is done by memory spikes on nodes or I/O wait times.
 You can also do this using CPU usage.

-Using what is known as RED metrics consists of the following: request rate, error rate, and duration.
-This is used to instrument the services running in Kubernetes and from an application perspective, it is crucial for pinpointing performance issues.
-This makes it easy to alert your team when business portals show breach events and Kubernetes allows leverage with its built-in alerting capabilities.
+RED metrics consist of request rate, error rate, and duration.
+These are used to instrument the services running in Kubernetes, and from an application perspective, they are crucial for pinpointing performance issues.
+This makes it easy to alert your team when business portals show breach events, and Kubernetes allows leverage with its built-in alerting capabilities.

 Adding Data Sources in Grafana

-Grafana works by fetching data from its sources and then displaying it in graphs on the dashboard.
+Grafana fetches data from its sources and then displays it in graphs on the dashboard.
 These are your time-series data from storage backends.
-It has support for a plethora of data sources built-in and straight out of the box including:
+It has support for a plethora of data sources built-in and straight out of the box, including:

 • Azure Monitor